 Let’s face it.
 Not everyone is organized when it comes to managing their music.
 Often, music is found scattered across multiple PCs, Macs and even various network storage devices.

-CasaTunes QuickSync is designed to bring order to this chaos.
-QuickSync quickly discovers all your music, wherever it is located, catalogs it, and optionally copies your music to the CasaTunes music server, allowing you to easily browse, search, select and listen to your music.
+CasaTunes' My Music is designed to bring order to this chaos.
+CasaTunes will quickly discover all your music, wherever it is located, catalog it, and optionally copy your music to the CasaTunes music server, allowing you to easily browse, search, select and listen to your music.

 Once your music has been discovered, you can browse your music collection for each PC, Mac or storage device, or you can view all your music collections combined into a single aggregated view.

-You can use CasaTunes QuickSync with large music collections, including those with 100,000 tracks.
+You can use CasaTunes' My Music with large music collections, including those with 100,000 tracks.

 Your copied music is a bit-for-bit replica of the original music.
 No additional compression.
 No music transcoding.